giraf-fe/Autoclicker/README.md

 The maximum amount of delay the fatigue option can add to each click.
 #### Fatigue recovery rate:
 The speed at which to recover stamina.
 It is recommended to set this to double the fatigue rate.
+### Safety button:
+The safety is to allow the user to press the autoclick key and not trigger the autoclicker.
+A message will appear in the console notifying if the safety has been turned on or off.
+The default safety key is F4.
 ## How to build:
 1. Download the source files.
 2. Use CMake to make the source files for your preferred compiler.